Tuen Mun–Chek Lap Kok TBM: Specifications

 The machine had a diameter of 17.6 m, 0.1 m more than Bertha, the previous largest tunnel boring machine.
-Outside of its cutting diameter, it had an overall length of 120 metres (393 ft 8 in) and weighed 4,850 tonnes (5,346 US-tons).
+Outside of its cutting diameter, it had an overall length of 120 m and weighed 4850 t.

 Operations

-The machine would excavate a 5 km-long underwater tunnel, working at pressures as high as 5 bars.
+The machine would excavate a 5 km-long underwater tunnel, working at pressures as high as 5 bar.
 The drilling had taken place in depths of up to 50 m below sea level.

-By 25 March and 3 November 2015, the TBM's shield was converted into one the much smaller 14-m to complete the rest of the tunnel alongside another Herrenknecht TBM.
+By 25 March and 3 November 2015, the TBM's shield was converted into one the much smaller 14 m to complete the rest of the tunnel alongside another Herrenknecht TBM.
 The two 14-m TBMs broke through to complete the tunnels on 27 February 2019.

 The tunnel boring project began in October 2018 after the cutterhead conversion and was completed by the end of 2020.
 Tuen Mun–Chek Lap Kok was disassembled after the completion of the tunnel.